Heat shields for Clearance Reduction

-Attaching air-cooled heat shields directly to the body of Dwarf stoves can generally cut required clearances in half, so 16" from the sides becomes 8", and 18" from the back becomes 9".
-Similarly, attaching heat shields to our single-wall pipe creates a double-wall pipe, which requires 9" clearance to combustibles with the heat shield in between instead of the standard 18".
+Attaching air-cooled heat shields directly to the body of Dwarf stoves using our factory heat shield kit cuts required clearances in half, so 16" from the sides becomes 8", and 18" from the back becomes 9".
+Similarly, attaching air-cooled heat shields to our single-wall pipe creates a double-wall pipe, which requires 9" clearance to combustibles with the heat shield in between instead of the standard 18".

 Check out Nick's 5er installation video for an example of using shields attached directly to the stove and to the pipe to reduce clearances with minimal visual impact.

 If your stove is produced by a different manufacturer, attaching a DIY shield directly to the stove or stovepipe may not be permitted, and factory heat shields may or may not be available.
 So be sure to check with the manufacturer.